MeLeLBGU/probing-subphonemes/README.md

 # Probing Subphonemes
-This repository contains the code used in [Probing Subphonemes in Morphology Models](https://arxiv.org/abs/2505.11297).
+This repository contains the code used in [Probing Subphonemes in Morphology Models](https://arxiv.org/abs/2505.11297) (ACL FIndings 2025).

 It contains both the phoneme probe and harmony probe introduced in the paper.